thednp/bootstrap.native/README.md

 # Browser Support
 The scripts are developed with clean code mainly for modern browsers that nativelly support HTML5.
 When using polyfills IE8-IE9 will thank you.

+# Custom Builds
+You can clone the repository, install gulp and run `gulp --ignore component,...` ex: `gulp --ignore carousel,scrollspy`

 # Contributors
 - [Ingwie Phoenix](https://github.com/IngwiePhoenix): RequireJS/CommonJS compatibility and usability with common package managers. _Was glad to help!_
 - Full contributors list [here](https://github.com/thednp/bootstrap.native/graphs/contributors).
 Thanks so much!